Premium volumes in the Swiss insurance sector

 SIA

 The premium volume development forecast for the Swiss insurance sector is presented at the SIA annual media conference at the end of January each subsequent year.
-Read the press release and in-depth presentation of the forecast here.
+Read the press release and in-depth presentation of the forecast (in german) here.